 In the last few blogs of this series, my colleagues have shared the economic proof points for renewable energy technology and how to best garner internal buy-in among key stakeholders.
 These are vitally important for any Sustainability Leader or Energy Executive eager to meet their goals.
 Today, my hope is to impart to you the broader narrative of renewable energy technology, so you have the important context of this evolving industry.
 The incredible growth and proliferation of renewable energy are equally as inspiring as they are motivating.
 I believe understanding, and of course sharing, this story of the rapid evolution of renewables, will inspire and motivate your internal team, as well.
 Having spent my entire career in energy, the last decade being in renewable energy, I have witnessed this evolution first hand.
 As you know, there is much more to the story than the headlines we read in the news today. (more…)

-Here we are, offering another voice to this series crafted to answer your key questions as a Sustainability Leader.
-In our past 3 blog posts our colleagues have shared the economic significance of renewable energy solutions, Read more
+In our past 3 blog posts our colleagues have shared the economic significance of renewable energy solutions, how to best garner internal buy-in, and the role of innovative technology.

 People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe, Simon Sinek, author and speaker, pointed out this seminal fact in his book, Start with Why: How Great Leaders Inspire Everyone to Take Action.